Introduction to Google Cloud Platform

 Part 4: Connect to your Kali Linux VM using Chrome Remote Desktop

-Setting up Chrome Remote Desktop (CRD) will enable you to graphically connect to your Kali instance, from your browser, using a Google account to sign in.
-You should be able to log in as long as your Kali instance is running on GCP.
+Setting up Chrome Remote Desktop (CRD) will enable you to graphically connect to your Kali instance, from your browser, using a Google account to authenticate.
+You should be able to access your instance from anywhere as long as your Kali instance is running on GCP, and as long as your traffic is not blocked by a local firewall, such as may happen on university Guest WiFi networks.

 • Open another browser window, and visit https://remotedesktop.google.com/headless.